Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The instructors and TAs will post announcements, clarifications, hints, etc. on Ed.
 You must check the EECS127/227A Ed page frequently throughout the term.

 If you have a question, your best option is to post a message there.
 The staff will check the forum regularly, and other students will be able to help you too.
-When using the forum, please avoid off-topic discussions, and please do not post answers to homework questions before the homework is due.
+When using the forum, please avoid off-topic discussions.
 Also, always look for a convenient category to post the question to (for example, each homework will have its own category, so please post there).
 That will ensure you get the answer faster.

 It can be challenging for the instructors to gauge how smoothly the class is going.
 We always welcome any feedback on what we could be doing better.
 You are encouraged to email us (ranade@eecs.berkeley.edu) with feedback at any time.